hofslu/basic-three-repo/README.md

 # basic-three-repo
-a basic three rape to start with
+a basic threeJS rape to start with